 Hanover's drinking water is disinfected with chlorine.
 In addition to testing for any bacteria in the distribution system, the water is also routinely tested quarterly, at four (4) sites in the distribution system, for the presence of byproducts related to the disinfection process.
 The EPA sets standards for the maximum levels of both disinfectants and disinfection byproducts (DBP's) in drinking water.
 This includes substances known as trihalomethanes, collectively called total trihalomethanes or TTHMs.
 The EPA maximum contaminant level (MCL) for TTHMs is 80 micrograms per liter (μg/L) which is equivalent to 80 parts per billion (ppb).
 Compliance limits for TTHMs are calculated by averaging the results over the last four quarters at each location.
-The level of TTHMs averaged at one of our sample sites for September 2018 was 83 parts per billion (ppb).
+In the fourth quarter of 2018, levels of TTHMs exceeded the MCL at 925 Circuit Street (87 ppb), 70 Ponderosa Drive (91 ppb), and 2060 Washington Street (84 ppb).